-A Network Service User may request the addition of new Stage 1 resources to the Stage 1 resource list if the capacity of the historical resources for a zone is less than the zonal base load.
+A Network Service User may request the addition of new Stage 1 resources to the Stage 1 resource list if the capacity of the historical resources for a zone is less than 60% of the peak load in the zone.
 Such requests are subject to the simultaneous feasibility tests described below and are limited to generation resources either owned by the requesting party or subject to ten-year or longer firm energy and capacity contracts that have been executed to serve load eligible for Stage 1A ARRs and remains in effect for a minimum term of ten years.